Crypto Snack (SNACK) Price Reaches $0.0033 on Exchanges

-Crypto Snack (SNACK) traded flat against the US dollar during the 1 day period ending at 20:00 PM ET on October 6th.
-During the last week, Crypto Snack has traded flat against the US dollar.
-Crypto Snack has a total market cap of $75.40 million and $10.22 worth of Crypto Snack was traded on exchanges in the last 24 hours.
-One Crypto Snack token can now be bought for $0.0033 or 0.00000012 BTC on major cryptocurrency exchanges.
+Crypto Snack (SNACK) traded flat against the dollar during the one day period ending at 21:00 PM E.T. on October 7th.
+Over the last week, Crypto Snack has traded flat against the dollar.
+Crypto Snack has a total market capitalization of $75.40 million and approximately $10.22 worth of Crypto Snack was traded on exchanges in the last 24 hours.
+One Crypto Snack token can currently be bought for about $0.0033 or 0.00000012 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.